bugcrowd/templates/submissions/description/server_security_misconfiguration/server_side_request_forgery_ssrf/external_dns_query_only/template.md

-# External - DNS Query Only

-## Overview of the Vulnerability

 Server-side request forgery (SSRF) is a vulnerability that exploits the trust relationship between a server and an application, or other backend systems.
 An attacker can take advantage of this trust to forge server-side traffic and make HTTP requests to external domains.
 An external SSRF vulnerability was found in this application which allows an attacker to trigger external DNS-based interactions from the application.

 ## Business Impact